anandundavia/manage-users/README.md

 };
 ```

-Once you have the file,
+Once you have the `repo.js` ready,

 ```
 const implementation = require('./repo.js');